 The School complies with applicable state attendance reporting mandates.
 If a student is absent, a Parent is required to call no less than 30 minutes prior to the start of school to notify the School front office and provide the reason and the anticipated length of the absence.
 If the Parent does not make contact, the School will make a reasonable attempt to contact the student's Parent.
 Until the School front office receives notification from the Parent, the absence will be considered unexcused regardless of the reason.
 Any unexcused absence is considered a violation of School rules.
+Ten consecutive days of unexcused absences may result in withdrawal from the school.

 If the Student is absent from school due to illness or an unexcused absence, they may not be eligible to participate in any extracurricular activities including but not limited to clubs, bands, sports, school dances, academic competitions, or other school sponsored activities that falls on the day that the Student is absent.
+Consecutive absences in excess of three days due to illness may require a doctor's note to be excused.